About the standard processing license

 What we do for you

-Work with your construction project manager to ensure the internal build out according to developed floor plan complying with Health Canada requirements
+Work with your construction project manager to ensure no wasted building costs and that the internal build out is completed according to the developed floor plan in compliance with Health Canada's requirements

-Drafting the Quality Assurance Report Part 5 (Good Production Practices) of the Cannabis Regulations, as well as declarations by Quality Assurance Person
+Drafting the Quality Assurance Report Part 5 (Good Production Practices) of the Cannabis Regulations, as well as assist in the selection of the extraction technology.

 Advice on the record keeping package with screenshots for use in the license application and for later use when operational